jigneshpylab/ZerodhaPythonScripts/README.md

 # ZerodhaPythonScripts
-All scripts are in python language to trade in zerodha using algorithms.
+All scripts are in python language to get data from zerodha, do calculations and trade in zerodha using algorithms.